elasticio/dictionary-component/README.md

 ## Actions

-### Lookup From Dictionary
+### Lookup From Table
-The lookup from dictionary action takes a dictionary to lookup from, a dictionary to translate to, and an input value to translate.
+The lookup from table action takes a table to lookup from, a table to translate to, and an input value to translate.
 It returns an object in the form `{result: value}` where the value is the result of the table lookup, if it exists:

 #### Configuration Fields
 **Input Configuration**
 - `Emit empty object on unsuccessful lookup`: if selected, an empty object `{}` will be emitted given an unsuccessful lookup where nothing is found.
 If *not* selected, an error will be thrown on unsuccessful lookup
-- `From this dictionary`: the column to translate from
+- `From this table`: the column to translate from
-- `To this dictionary`: the column to translate to
+- `To this table`: the column to translate to

 #### Expected input metadata
 - `Input`: the value to translate.
 Should be selected from the list of available values under `Values`